AaronAcerboni/tileset.js/README.md

 # tileset.js

-This library is aims to provide an easy layer for working with the html canvas and tilsets.
+< 500 bytes minified

 Tilesets are bitmaps with a number of different tiles which can be pieced together to create graphical scenes.

+This library aims to provide an easy layer for working with the html canvas and multiple tilsets.

+tileset.js works fine with uniformed square tiles and the tilesets can be any size providing they are all the same width.

+You only need to specify the tile's size and the amount of columns it has.

     var context  = document.getElementsByTagName('canvas')[0].getContext('2d'),
         tileSize = 16,